roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 <details>
 <summary> Activity File: SSH Barrage </summary>

-#### Scenario

-- You are a cloud architect that has been tasked with setting up an ELK server to gather logs for the Incident Response team to use for training.

-- Before you hand over the server to the IR team, your senior architect has asked you to verify the ELK server is working as expected and pulling both logs and metrics from the pentesting web servers.

-**Your Task**: Generate a high amount of failed SSH login attempts and verify that Kibana is picking up this activity.

 ---

 We can easily do this by trying to SSH to a web machine from our jump box directly without using the Ansible container.